DMVis/DMVis/documentation/components/bar.md

 - Type: `number`

-Non-scaled x coordinate of the bar.
+X-coordinate of the bar.

 ## y

 - Type: `number`

-Non-scaled y coordinate of the bar.
+Y-coordinate of the bar.

 ## width